shadlia/Trip-packing-list-React/README.md

 - [React Bootstrap](https://react-bootstrap.github.io/) for responsive design and UI components.
 - CSS for the design
 - JavaScript for dynamic functionality.
-- [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) for storing your trip list locally in your browser. (still working on that)
+- [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) for storing your trip list locally in your browser.
+(In progress)

 ## Getting Started